DeadReDeamed/Raspberry-Pi-LCD-ILI9486-Driver/README.md

 ### Warning
 This project is still a work in progress, things might change over some commits.
 Try to keep your version up to date.

+#### Dependencies
+This module uses the stb header file library to convert image files to color arrays.